TiendaNube/rooms/README.md

 Open 2 terminals, and run (on each one):

-- `sudo npm run dev` to start webpack
+- `sudo npm run dev` to build with webpack
-- `sudo npm run server` to start our app
+- `sudo npm run local-server` to start our app

 Open a browser on **http://localhost/sala-1** (for example).
 You can access to any room by replacing "sala-1" with the proper room key, like *sala-3* or *sala-creativa*).
 You should be able to see the current status of the room and book it.